 It happened again.
-I recently caught myself wincing at the teatime menu’s English version.
-This time it was in one of Paris’s most elegant and prominent tea salons in Place Vendôme, where the famously stylish Parisian “macarons” were translated as “macaroons”.
+I recently caught myself wincing at a teatime menu’s English version.
+This time it was in one of Paris’s most elegant and prominent tea salons in Place Vendôme, where the famously stylish Parisian “macaron” was translated as “macaroon”.

 I know, it’s not one of the world’s first problems, but get it right.

-Macarons and macaroons perhaps sound alike, but they are both totally different.
+While Macarons and macaroons perhaps sound alike, they are both totally different.

 Macarons vs Macaroons

 This confusion with an extra “o” is nothing new; it happens frequently, whether it’s on a top tearoom menu in Paris or on high-end supermarket packaging around the world.
 Even a UK bookshop snootily turned down stocking my first book five years ago, simply because the title read “Macarons” and not “Macaroons”.
 It’s a subject that has been raised often, but the same mistake continues like a couple of crêpes on deaf ears.

 I’m perhaps mad about macarons, but if you’re just as infatuated with Paris’s Ambassador of Pastry, with its smooth delicate meringue-like shells sandwiched together with chocolate ganache, jam, curd or buttercream, its name needs to be defended.
 I’m not being posh or trying to show off I can speak some French after 24 years of living here – it’s just that the term, macaron is the right word to use to describe these little filled rainbow-coloured Parisian confections.